Hazlet NJ Heroin Distribution Defense Lawyers

 Contact Monmouth County NJ Heroin Distribution Attorneys Today

-The consequences of a conviction for distributing heroin in New Jersey extend far beyond a prison sentence, with the potential to permanently damage your reputation, hinder your future employment prospects, and deter you ability to reach your full potential personally, professionally, and financially.
+The consequences of a conviction for distributing heroin in New Jersey extend far beyond a prison sentence, with the potential to permanently damage your reputation, hinder your future employment prospects, and deter your ability to reach your full potential personally, professionally, and financially.
 You are, however, entitled to the most vigorous defense afforded under the law.
-At Chamlin, Rosen, Uliano & Witherington, we pride ourselves on the unparalleled legal representation that only 50-plus years of experienced can provide.
+At Chamlin, Uliano & Walsh, we pride ourselves on the unparalleled legal representation that only 50-plus years of experienced can provide.
 Call to learn more about how we will work toward protecting your future.
 Our West Long Branch office can be reached at 732-440-3950.